mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Initial pass at Metatype

 #### V0.2
-- Changed STATS to Stamina, Agility, Stamina, Talent, Tenacity, Social
+- Changed STATIS to Stamina, Agility, Stamina, Talent, Tenacity, Savvy
-- Moved away from rolling STATS and looking up the modifier on a chart to a fixed point build
+- Moved away from rolling STATIS and looking up the modifier on a chart to a fixed point build
 - Modified Advancement
 - Finalized Equipment